Canonical connections on sub-Riemannian manifolds with constant symbol: Abstract

 \section{Abstract}

-We give formulas for a canonical choice of grading and compatible affine connection on a sub-Riemannian manifold.
-This grading and affine connection is available on any sub-Riemannian manifold with constant symbol and is based on Morimoto's normalization condition for a Cartan connection in such a setting.
+As a tool to address the equivalence problem in sub-Riemannian geometry, we introduce a canonical choice of grading and compatible affine connection, available on any sub-Riemannian manifold with constant symbol.
 We completely compute these structures for contact manifolds of constant symbol, including the cases where the connections of Tanaka-Webster-Tanno are not defined.
-We also give an original intrinsic grading on sub-Riemannian (2,3,5)-manifolds.
-We use this grading to give a flatness theorem for such manifolds and explain how the grading and connection from Morimoto's theory compare.
+We also give an original intrinsic grading on sub-Riemannian (2,3,5)-manifolds, and use this to present the first flatness theorem in this setting.